 Qualifying for the Program: To qualify, patients must have at least one qualifying debilitating medical condition and a written recommendation issued by a physician with whom they have a bona-fide relationship.
 Patients must apply to the health department (DHEC) for a registration card that will allow access to dispensaries and provide legal protections.
 Cards must be renewed annually.

 Debilitating Medical Conditions:

-- The bill’s qualifying conditions are: cancer, multiple sclerosis, a neurological disease or disorder, sickle cell anemia, glaucoma, PTSD, a condition causing a person to be home-bound that includes severe or persistent nausea, or a chronic medical condition causing either severe and persistent muscle spasms or for which an opioid is currently or could be prescribed by a physician based on generally acceptable standards of care.
+- The bill’s qualifying conditions are: cancer, multiple sclerosis, a neurological disease or disorder, sickle cell anemia, glaucoma, PTSD, Crohn’s disease, ulcerative colitis, cachexia or wasting syndrome, a condition causing a person to be home-bound that includes severe or persistent nausea, a terminal illness with less than a year to live, or a chronic medical condition causing either severe and persistent muscle spasms or for which an opioid is currently or could be prescribed by a physician based on generally acceptable standards of care.

 - The bill would also create a Medical Cannabis Review Board, which would consider petitions to add other serious conditions to the program.

 - If the patient is expected to recover within a year, or no longer needs cannabis, the physician must make a notation so their ID expires earlier.

 - Patients could apply to the department to designate a caregiver to assist a qualifying patient with the medical use of cannabis, such as by picking up their cannabis from a dispensary.
 DHEC would issue caregivers a registration card.

 - If the patient’s age, medical condition, or location requires more than one caregiver, they can submit evidence that one or more additional caregivers are necessary.